Coolshreshtha/digital-garden/content/Spain Student Visa.md

+---
+title:
+draft: true
+tags:
+  - seed
+created: 2025-09-08
+last-modified: 2025-09-08
+---
+A quick guide on my 2.5 month long Spain Student Visa process!
 ### Visa Type
-My program is a year long, so I have to National Long Duration type.
+Student visa for a long-term program falls under the National Long Duration type.
 ### Paperwork
 I have applied for and gotten many visas before, but this one by far took the most paperwork and back and forth.
 Here's what the process looked like for me
 #### 1. Background Check/ FBI record
-I started the process with this because it would take the longest time, depending on where you live.
+I recommend starting with this, since it can be the longest step of the process depending on where you live.
-For the US: I submitted a request online through the [FBI website]() ($18 ) and then submitted my fingerprints (electronic or through mail).
-If you're in the US, you can stop by any authorized service, but since I was travelling, I had to get my fingerprints done and then mail them to FBI office ( about 40 pounds using a sign up promotion and took around 2wk to get a receipt notice).
-Once I got the electronic version of the document, I sent it for expedited apostille with Monument.
-[Monument](https://monumentvisa.com/fbi-apostille/) (you can do this yourself of with a different service).
-Took 9 days for FBi to process my fingerprint card, but no notifications so I was anxious.
-Exactly 2 weeks by Monument under rush service.
-I also had to mail the documents to India that took a bit more than a week.
-Then submitted it for translation at a local service.
-I used[IVS Global](), they were pretty on time, but as with anything in India, contact them often and tell them your deadline in order to get stuff done on time.
-I say this because I booked an initial appointment, and then had to cancel it for no refund.
-Depending on availability, wait until you are certain of all documents before booking.
-BLS website is also hella janky, so once i cancelled an appt, i had to wait 48hrs cooldown period, WHICH they are not clear about at all, so i logged in in 2 calendar days.
-Which caused a 4day delay.

-BLS is also super annoying in that they take everything you give them.
+For a US FBI certificate (sometimes called the background check)
+	* Submit a request online through the [FBI website]() ($18) and then submit  fingerprints (in person through an authorized center or through mail for non-US citizens living abroad).
+Expect the postage and processing to take a couple weeks each, and a pretty penny depending on where you are mailing from internationally
+	* Once you get the electronic version of the document, send it for apostille.
+I used expedited service from [Monument](https://monumentvisa.com/fbi-apostille/), but you can do this yourself of with a different service)
+	 * The last step with this document is getting a sworn translation into Spanish.
+I used a service called [IVS Global]() in New Delhi (used it for my India apostille and translation work too, see below).

 ### Health Insurance
-Sanitas expat, and atlantida.
-Need to disclose previous health issues and back and forth for a bit.
-Quote for student visa.
-I ended up going with swisscare.
+The visa
+The rest of your content lives here.
+You can use **Markdown** here :) I ended up going with swisscare.

 ### Medical Certificate
 From any doctor that knows you well and includes the required statement.
 Then sent for apostille using [[IVS Global]] in Delhi